 Gather all the bills on which you are carrying debt, including credit cards, medical expenses, utilities, phone bills, and vehicle debts.
 Determine your regular monthly expenses like mortgage or rent, food, and transportation.
 With all your relevant financial information, we can work with you to see if a debt consolidation plan is right for you.

-If you’re approved for a debt consolidation plan, we'll work toward getting your debts paid down, which can improve your credit.
+If you’re a good candidate for a debt consolidation plan, we'll work toward getting your debts paid down, which can improve your credit.
 This can also help your ability to move forward with a sound savings plan.
 If you have any questions, we are here to help.
 Call 315-735-8571 to talk about your options or make an appointment with one of our friendly Member service representatives today.

 Make an Appointment